winebarrel/ddbcli/README.md

 UPDATE table_name {SET|ADD} attr1 = 'val1', ...
 WHERE key1 = '...'
 AND ...
 UPDATE ALL table_name {SET|ADD} attr1 = 'val1', ...
 [WHERE attr1 = '...'
 AND ...]
 [LIMIT limit]
   updates items
+  ("UPDATE" can update only one record.
+Please use "UPDATE ALL", when you update more than one.)

 DELETE FROM table_name WHERE key1 = '...'
 AND ..
 DELETE ALL FROM table_name WHERE [WHERE attr1 = '...'
 AND ...]
 [ORDER {ASC|DESC}] [LIMIT limit]
   deletes items
+  ("DELETE" can delete only one record.
+Please use "DELETE ALL", when you update more than one.)

 SELECT {*|attr1,attr2,...|COUNT(*)} FROM table_name [USE INDEX (index_name)] [WHERE key1 = '...'
 AND ...]
 [ORDER {ASC|DESC}] [LIMIT limit]
 SELECT ALL {*|attr1,attr2,...|COUNT(*)} FROM table_name [WHERE attr1 = '...'
 AND ...]
 [LIMIT limit]